Marjorie Barrick Museum of Art: Collections

 –The Barrick Museum houses the Dorothy and Herbert Vogel 50x50 Collection.
-In 2010, UNLV was the recipient of 50 contemporary works from the celebrated collectors.
+In 2010, UNLV was the recipient of 50 contemporary works from the collectors.
 Beginning in 1962, New York postal clerk, Herbert Vogel, and his librarian wife, Dorothy, began collecting contemporary works of art.
 The couple dedicated all of Herb's salary to buying art, and in a few decades had amassed a collection encompassing some 4,000 works.
-Today, these works form one of the most remarkable collections of contemporary art in America.
-Motivated by the desire to share their collection with the public, the couple developed a program to gift 50 works to one institution in each of the 50 states.
+The couple developed a program to gift 50 works to one institution in each of the 50 states.
 This program became known as Vogel 50x50.
 The collection includes the work by such notables as Stephen Antonakos, Neil Jenney, Lynda Benglis, Lucio Pozzi, Edda Renouf, Bettina Werner and Richard Tuttle.

 Exhibitions

 Exhibitions at the Marjorie Barrick of Art include: